 - Salary/space/policy adjustments, as appropriate

-- Annual meetings with the ADVANCE Program, Institute Diversity, and Office of the Provost to discuss strategies for improving the climate and institute best practices regarding equity and diversity
+- Annual meetings with the ADVANCE Program, Institute Diversity, Equity, and Inclusion and the Office of the Provost to discuss strategies for improving the climate and institute best practices regarding equity and diversity